 They deserve to have their beliefs mocked when they dare to air them in a public venue.
 When they dare to build Ark parks and Creation Museums with public money.
 If they don’t want to be mocked then they should keep their inane beliefs to themselves.
 This activity is an essential error correction process.
 Evolution is science, not belief.
 Penguin evolution is just hilarity.

 I keep having to come back to this episode of Inquiring Minds.
 I keep having to refer back to it over and over in conversation because people just want to believe that living better will keep you from getting cancer.
-I get so much pushback from people who want to believe that this or that strategy will keep them from getting cancer that I’m going to backdate the episode to the the blog with some descriptive text that didn’t get pulled out in the blurb, but does state the point I keep having to make.
+I get so much pushback from people who want to believe that this or that strategy will keep them from getting cancer that I’m going to backdate this episode to the the blog with some descriptive text that didn’t get pulled out in the blurb, but does state the point I keep having to make.

 In the book, Johnson cites a stunning estimate by MIT cancer researcher Robert Weinberg: About 4 million of our body’s cells are dividing and copying their DNA every second of every day.
 With every replication, there is a potential for mistakes, and a risk of developing cancer.
 Thankfully, we’ve evolved solutions to rogue errors, and our bodies can repair or destroy precancerous cells the vast majority of the time.
 Yet the risk can never be zero, because without this process of cell division and regeneration, we would quickly cease to live.